eCook Meal

 READY, ALOO, GOBI!

 Preheat the oven to 220°C. Place a pan over medium heat with a drizzle of oil and a knob of butter (optional).
 When hot, fry the sliced Onion for 3-4 minutes until soft, shifting occasionally.
-Add the curry spice, the grated garlic, and ½ of the chopped chilli (to taste).
+Add the curry spice, the grated Garlic, and ½ of the chopped Chilli (to taste).
 Fry for 1-2 minutes until fragrant.
 Add the tomato passata, the potato chunks, and 50ml of water.
 Simmer for 12-15 minutes until reduced and thickening.

 CRISPY Lentils